doubleangels/NextDNSManager/README.md

 If you discover a vulnerability, please open an issue and provide the following information:

-- Device you're running the app on
+- Device you're running the app on.
-- Version of Android you're using
+- Version of Android you're using.
-- Version of the app you're using
+- Version of the app you're using.
-- Detailed description of the vulnerability
+- Detailed description of the vulnerability.